m3au/purr/README.md

 ```

 ### Test Structure

+Tests are planned to be written using [bats](https://github.com/bats-core/bats-core).
+The test structure will include:

 - `tests/test_helper.bats` - Common test setup and teardown
 - `tests/purr.bats` - Main test suite for purr functions